 - Water for injection (prep with salt/medicine) in remote places

 - and much more.
 There are no restrictions.

 It is not good enough only to clean water.
 It is quite as important to keep water clean.
-Enemies of initially clean water is time, biofouling, migration of chemicals and the right maintenance.
+Enemies of initially clean water are time, biofouling, migration of chemicals and the right maintenance.

-Making clean water is for most water cleaning technologies not a difficult thing to do.
+Making clean water is for most water cleaning technologies, not a difficult thing to do.
 It is possible to discuss the term clean water, but keeping water drinkable over time is another challenge that is often not addressed.
-All technologies have pro and cons, and therefore best choice varies from case to case.
+All technologies have pros and cons, and therefore the best choice varies from case to case.

 This is why water bottles are relatively safe.
 They give us a closed environment for safe storage of water.
 This is why kilometers of pipes with public water supply is a challenge: bacteria grow here and therefore chlorine is used to keep the number of bacteria down.

 Water cleaning technologies in themselves also have a profile, when it comes to initial performance and then over time.
 Here, distillation at high temperatures outperform any other water cleaning technology.

 Water is our most important food and just like any other food, we need to keep it clean.